w3c/w3c-website-redesign-documentation/_docs/2020-05-07-project-approach.md

 The key deadline for this project is:

-W3C wants to launch the newly redesigned website by January 2021 to coincide with W3C’s aim to launch as its own legal entity in 2021.
+> W3C wants to launch the newly redesigned website by January 2021.

 Successful outcomes for this project are: